LightDE: A Lightweight Method for Eliminating Dangling Pointers: Introduction

-To address the issue of existing methods being unable to eliminate dangling pointers in a lightweight manner, we propose LightDE, a lightweight approach to eliminate dangling pointers and defend against UAF vulnerabilities.
-LightDE's uniqueness lies in its combination of pointer analysis \cite{lhotak2013pointer,hardekopf2007ant,pereira2009wave,kroening2014cbmc} to determine the objects pointed to by pointers at compile time, and storing the pointing relationships in the program's data segment during compilation.
-The significant advantage of our method over existing methods is that it does not require locating the objects pointed to by pointers or storing the memory addresses of pointers during program execution.
-Additionally, we use an asynchronous method to eliminate dangling pointers by running a separate thread on an idle CPU core.
-This thread uses the pointing relationships stored in the program's data segment to check if the pointers identified by the pointer analysis point to the released objects and eliminate the corresponding dangling pointers.
+To address the issue of existing methods being unable to eliminate dangling pointers in a lightweight manner, we propose LightDE, a lightweight approach to eliminate dangling pointers to defend against UAF vulnerabilities.
+LightDE is automatically deployed during program compilation and is completely transparent to the programmer.
+LightDE's uniqueness lies in its combination of our proposed structure-sensitive pointer analysis \cite{lhotak2013pointer,hardekopf2007ant,pereira2009wave,kroening2014cbmc} to determine which objects pointers reference at compile time, and storing these relationships in the program's data segment during compilation.
+The significant advantage of our method over existing methods is that it does not require storing the memory addresses of pointers or locating the objects pointed to by the pointers during program execution.
+When an object is released, LightDE checks whether the pointer identified by the pointer analysis still points to the released object based on the pointer relationships stored in the program's data segment, and eliminates the corresponding dangling pointers.